Important Information about Visiting Inside the Library

-- Library services are currently limited to lending items, providing copy/print/fax services, and doing Summer Reading Club registration and summer craft/science kit pick-ups.
+- Library services are currently limited to lending/returning items, providing copy/print/fax services, and doing craft/science kit pick-ups.

-- In-building library service is by appointment between the hours of 1:00-6:00 p.m., Monday through Friday, at reduced capacity.
+- In-building library service is walk-in only between the hours of 1:00-6:00 p.m., Monday through Friday, at reduced capacity (5 people).
+We no longer accept appointments to visit inside the library; we continue to schedule appointments for curbside pick-ups.

 - We do not currently offer a public restroom, public computers, in-building wifi, newspapers, chairs, tables, or toys & games.
 Sitting on the floor of the library, or in the hallway area, is not permitted.